Blog Main Categories

 Cadburys are reported to be hastily re-branding a range of hot-chocolate drinks whilst marketing teams at UK Supermarket giant Tesco have also been preparing new signage advertising "Green Tree-Based Fruit" for fear of censure over the term "Apple".

-Silicon Beach Training offer a range courses including Illustrator Training, Photoshop Training and InDesign Training in Brighton, Sussex.
+Silicon Beach Training offer a range courses including Illustrator Training, Photoshop Training and InDesign Training.
 We also run other useful business courses including Leadership Training, Management Training, PRINCE2 Training and MSP Training.

 It's really annoying that many Apple keyboards don't have a hashtag, especially when you tweet a lot!
 If like me you are tired of Googling it every time you need to find it, or cutting and pasting an existing hash tag, I suggest sticking a post-it note on your Mac or printing our handy graphic.